casact/chainladder-python/docs/library/contributing.md

 **Guidelines for PRs:**

 **PRs must:**
+- Be submitted using the pull request template
 - Pass all existing unit tests
+- Disclose usage of AI coding agents
-- Undergo independent peer review
+- Undergo independent peer review by a qualified Actuary

 **PRs are encouraged to:**
 - Be small, focused, and modular